CafeKrem/voyage-redis/Voyage-Redis-Core.package/VORedisRepository.class/README.md

 Internal Representation and Key Implementation Points.

     Instance Variables
-	connectionTimeout:		<Object>
 	databaseName:		<String>
 	password:		<Object>
-	pool:		<RsConnectionPool> via this connectionPool all operation are doing his request
+	pool:		<RsConnectionPool> the connectionPool manage connection and send our requests
 	redisUrls:		<Object>
 	username:		<Object>

     Implementation Points

-in redis we store Object as JSON string the serialiser product a dictionary that we convert it as JSON string in order to store it in redis.

-so in redis we use 2 data structure:
+when we want to save an Object we transform it into a Collection organised like a JSON data. so in redis we use 2 data structure:

-* ReJSON data type , that containing a JSON value containing Object information , see https://oss.redislabs.com/redisjson/ for more information
+* ReJSON data type , use to store Object information as JSON format ,  https://oss.redislabs.com/redisjson/ for more information
 * a redis set , https://redis.io/topics/data-types-intro#redis-sets